jimasp/behave-vsc/CONTRIBUTING.md

 	 hit play multiple times in the extension vscode environment to continue if it hits external code.

 ## Debugging with your own host project
-- To debug using a different host project, open `.vscode/launch.json` in the extension projet and change the `args` setting `"${workspaceFolder}/example-project-workspace-1"` repoint it at your project path.
+- To debug using your own project, open `.vscode/launch.json` in the extension repo project and change the `args` setting containing
+`"${workspaceFolder}/../my-project"` to repoint it at your project path.

 ---
 ## Running extension integration tests